Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 And that's just the physical torture.
 Conscripts are also brutalized emotionally and sexually.

 No Practical Purpose

-Many fraternities, martial arts clubs and other forms of brotherhood often boast that hazing solidifies bonds among members, provides a symbolic acceptance to a group, or signifies passage to adulthood.
-Nevertheless, people still frown upon these practices and see it as unnecessary sadism.
+Many fraternities, martial arts clubs, and other forms of brotherhood often boast that hazing solidifies bonds among members, provides a symbolic acceptance to a group, or signifies passage to adulthood.
+Nevertheless, people still frown upon these practices and see them as unnecessary sadism.

 Dedovshchina also seems to have no clear purpose.
 It’s just senseless beatings and bullying by senior conscripts on the newer ones.
 Proponents argue that it will help toughen a soldier, though critics pointed out that basic military training is enough to prepare a conscript, and hazing is just an unproductive waste of time.
 Worse, the injuries caused by the hazing could impair a soldier, hence affecting his performance during training.
 And recently during the War in Ukraine, the dismal performance of the Russian army (to be discussed below) further supports the notion that Dedovshchina serves no practical purpose.

 It was once said that the traditional beatings being endured by the Russian draft would kill a normal person.
 But trained soldiers are as human as any average civilian, so it’s no surprise if someone gets seriously injured, or killed during the act of hazing.
 Being hospitalized due to the effects of beatings (like ruptured organs) is a real possibility.
 Deaths also happen, as in the case of a draftee who was tortured to death, with the witness gunned down in the military base.

 Psychologically, systematic torture also leaves mental scars.
 PTSD is a serious problem for returning Iraq and Afghan war vets in the U.S. But the problem with the Russian soldiers is that they are already traumatized before the war even begins.
 The lifetime trauma left by Dedovshchina could also lead soldiers to take their own lives.